Vegan Tofu Gyoza (ビーガン豆腐餃子)

 Instructions

-- Mix together dipping sauce ingredients in a bowl and store in the fridge until ready to serve.
+- Dipping sauce: Mix together dipping sauce ingredients in a bowl and store in the fridge until ready to serve.

 - Parcook Veggies: Add cabbage (and shiitake mushrooms if using fresh) to a microwave-safe bowl with a tablespoon of water, cover, and microwave 1-2 minutes, until cabbage is slightly tender but still crisp (mushrooms should be slightly soft and start to release some liquid).

-- Remove Excess Liquid: Let the veggies sit until cool enough to handle, then use your hands to squeeze out excess liquid.
+- Remove Excess Liquid: Let the veggies sit until cool enough to handle, then use your hands, cheesecloth, or a nut milk bag to squeeze out excess liquid.

 - Make Gyoza: Lay out the gyoza skins on a clean surface and place a dollop of filling in the center, making sure there is still room to fold up the skins.